wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 ### Step 1.3: Design the REST API

-To design the REST API involves specifying how the REST API should function by adding and configuring the required connectors and statements.
+Designing the REST API involves specifying how the REST API should function by adding and configuring the required connectors and statements.
 You can do this by editing the low-code diagram of the REST API or by editing its code.

 In this tutorial, let's design the REST API by updating the low-code diagram as follows: